 ...without destroying momentum?

 Having a good facilitator is a key ingredient to a great meeting.
 They shouldn’t just be seen as someone who calls the shots.
-In fact, at times they could be there purely to facilitate.
-What they do need, is the ability to step in if someone is going off topic.
+In fact, at times they could be there purely to facilitate, with no real stakes in the outcome of the meeting (aside from it being effective).
+What a facilitator needs, is the ability to step in if someone is going off topic.
 Also important is a deft hand at dispelling tension within a meeting, while also knowing when it’s useful to dive into head first (see below).
-A great meeting needs a great facilitator, a great handler of team dynamics.
+A great meeting needs a great facilitator, someone who is a great handler of team dynamics.

 Was there a healthy amount of conflict?